idvorkin/idvorkin.github.io/_d/90days.md

 **Desire for action**

-- Uneducation action is a mistake
+- Uneducated action is a mistake
 - External pressure can be magnified by insecurity.
 Remember, shit was broken before you arrived, and would still be broken a few weeks later if it took yo u a few extra weeks to join.
 - Anxious to prove yourself, but you prove yourself by listening and being curious
 - Too busy to learn will result in a death spiral